Kachwo/basic_Calculator/README.md

 ## Introduction

-It is a basic calculator app for iOS wihich provides basic arithmetic functions.
+It is a basic calculator app for iOS which provides basic arithmetic functions.
 The UI provides the following elements

  1. An editable text field for entering a math equation
  2. Twenty-two buttons for formula input/edit